About the Award Commission

 About the Ceramicist: Alexx Boisjoli

 Alexx Boisjoli runs a small production studio based in Toronto.
 Trained in design and craft, he explores functional wares and graphic goods as part of his professional practice.
-His experience in producing ceramic decals has allowed him to work with the Toronto Arts Foundation for six years running.
+His experience in producing ceramic decals has allowed him to work with the Toronto Arts Foundation for seven years running.

 The 2020 award plate was designed by Luis Jacob